 Every task should have at least one person assigned to it and might come with attached files, images, or comments.
 Setting deadlines is also possible.

 A basic Kanban board structure consists of:

-- Swimlanes (horizontal columns) that allow managing a number of similar projects, bringing an overview all in one place.
-This leaves you the ability to concentrate on just one issue.
+- Swimlanes (horizontal columns) that allow managing a number of similar projects.

 - Kanban cards that present separate tasks.
 The higher place the card has, the highest priority it gets.
 Tasks pass through as many columns as your chosen workflow allows.